'Hugely disappointed': Rod Stewart reschedules Mission Concert

 Fringe in the 'Stings is run on the smell of an oily rag with help from the Hastings City Business Association.

 It is supported by people who are as passionate as we are, in whichever way they can, whether cash, time, skills or stuff.
-Without them Fringe in the 'Stings would have just been one of those great ideas that disappeared when the hangover arrived.
+Without them Fringe in the 'Stings would have just have been one of those great ideas that disappeared when the hangover arrived.